This french coconut pie recipe has a crackly, sugary crust with a wonderfully gooey vanilla and coconut center.

 Do you need to refrigerate the French Coconut Pie?

-You can freeze the French Coconut Pie with no problem.
+You can freeze the pie with no problem.
 Cook it according to directions.
 Wrap it in saran wrap really well and seal it air tight.
 Thaw it completely before serving.
 It is best served at room temperature.
 Once thawed, leave it out 30 minutes to warm to room temperature before serving.

 Why do you add vinegar to a Chess Pie?